xmodpt/piusb/README.md

 ### Workflow Integration Ideas

-- **Slicer Integration**: Save G-code outputs directly to the network share
+- **Slicer Integration**: Save output files directly to the network share
 - **Print Archive**: Keep a library of successful prints for future reference
 - **Remote Management**: Start prints remotely by organizing "ready to print" folders
 - **Print Farm Management**: Use multiple Pis to create a centralized file system for multiple printers